sunnyvalechha/Python/README.md

   5. list           - Ordered mutable collections (e.g., [1, 2, 3])
   6. tuple          - Ordered immutable collections (e.g., (1, 2, 3))
   7. sets           - Unordered collections of unique elements (e.g., {1, 2, 3})
-  8. dictonary      - key-value pairs (e.g., {"name": "Alice", "age": 25 })
+  8. dictionary      - key-value pairs (e.g., {"name": "Alice", "age": 25 })

- **Important:** Python is a dynamically typed programming language where we do not need to specify the data-type of a variable, it automatically understands.
+ **Important:** Python is a dynamically typed programming language where we do not need to specify the data-type of a variable; it automatically understands.

     name = "Sunny"
     Age = 35
     City = "Pune"
     Package = 18

-    print(name)  # print the value of variable print(Age)
+    print(name)  # print the value of the variable print(Age)
     print(City)
     print(Package)